the-technat/technat.dev/README.md

 So the main things needed for this solution are:
 - an openstack project by Infomaniak
 - a github repository to store configs
-- a terraform workspace to run automation
+- a terraform workspace to run automation (best placed in an `axiom` project)
-- an akeyless account to store secrets
+- an akeyless account to store secrets (best with Github as IDP)

 ## Technical deep dive